 The coronavirus crisis has had, and will continue to have, a huge effect on businesses.
 There is still plenty of uncertainty and hardship to come.
 Now that politicians are starting to talk about tentatively restarting things, we need to start to think about how we are going to work in this changed world.
 Will there be a bounce back to match the significant contraction - as there was after the 1919 flu epidemic - or are we in for something rather more protracted?

 Related: COVID-19 has changed how we communicate.
 Read this blog post to learn about the COVID communication problems and what you can do about them.

-Whatever comes next producers and commissioners need to take a moment to reassess our approach to the content that we share.
+Whatever comes next, producers and commissioners need to take a moment to reassess our approach to the content that we share and the brand videos we produce.
 In our latest Better Video Podcast, Nick is joined once again by content marketing strategist Chris Le'cand Harwood to discuss how communicators, marketers and recruiters can use to make this reassessment.

 What does Brands as Broadcasters mean?

 This is a follow on from the episode on what ‘brands being broadcasters’ means.
 Essentially it is a shift in the way that brands think about the content they produce.
 For traditional broadcasters, the content that they produce and share is their product.
 Now that we all have the ability to share content in the same way that they do, we should be thinking in the same way that they do – that the content that you share is another of your brand’s products and that you should be aiming to grow a long term relationship with your audience with it.
 We unpack many of the steps that you need to take to grow these relationships in our Guide To Brand Video Production.

 The Post Corona Content Framework: Back to first principles...

 1. Begin with the End in Mind